dallasrowling/niche-hero/README.md

 ## Contact

-If you're interested in knowing more about the project or have any other suggestions, feel free to reach out via my email at: [djrowling94@gmail.com](mailto:djrowling94@gmail.com).
+If you're interested in knowing more about the project or have any other suggestions/questions, feel free to reach out via my email at: [djrowling94@gmail.com](mailto:djrowling94@gmail.com).